Yokohama chickens have snow white feathers with tails reaching up to 4 feet in length.

 Yokohama chickens are small birds.
 Their bright white feathers offer little to no camouflage.
 Also, they are slow and not very agile.
 These factors put them at high risk from predators such as raccoons, foxes, coyotes, owls and hawks.
 If Yokohamas are not kept in a secure enclosure, especially at night, they are very likely to be eaten.
 Yokohama chicks, like those of all breeds, are especially vulnerable to attacks by a variety of predators, including snakes.
 They may be better raised indoors than left outside with only small, docile adult chickens to look after them.

-Lifespan of the Yokohama Chicken
+The Lifespan of the Yokohama Chicken

 Yokohama chickens can be a particularly difficult breed to get started.
 If the chicks reach maturity and are provided with a secure home they can live between 6 to 8 years.

 Like other chickens, they are vulnerable to certain avian diseases.
 These include infectious bronchitis, avian influenza, fowl cholera, fowl pox, aspergillosis, and different forms of mycoplasma.
 Breeders can take steps to minimize the risk to their Yokohama flock by keeping enclosures as clean as possible.
-They should also maintaining adequate space for the number of birds in their care.
+They should also maintain adequate space for the number of birds in their care.

 Birds Similar to the Yokohama Chicken

 The Yokohama chicken is similar to its ancestor, the Onagadori chicken, in that it has impressively long and beautiful tail feathers.
 The Onagadori, however, does not molt its tail feathers, which grow up to 27 feet long.
-This is due to a recessive gene, and is the reason that the sickle feathers grow to such amazing lengths.
+This is due to a recessive gene and is the reason that the sickle feathers grow to such amazing lengths.

 The Phoenix chicken, also bred by Hugo Du Roi during the same mid-1800s time period as the Yokohama chicken, shares common ancestry and many similarities.
 In the Poultry Club of Great Britain, the Phoenix chicken is actually listed under the Yokohama standard, not as a separate standard breed.
 Unlike Phoenix chickens, which have black background feathers, both the Red Shoulder and White Yokohama chickens have been bred for pure white, luminous plumage.